Chris Galvin – Owner/Guide

 Competitive fly angling for trout helps keep me on top of new techniques and flies.
 Most every competition I’ve attended follow the FIPS Mouche rules of fly angling.
 Most notably, you can’t use attached weight or indicators on your line.
 These restricitons actually open up the angler to an array of new possibilities to catch fish.
 It was from competitive fly fishing that European Nymphing or euronymphing was born.
 Though I prefer to call it “competition nymphing“.
 I’ve enjoyed competing across the country over the years.
 Tournaments in Oregon, Idaho, Michigan, Nevada, New Mexico, North Carolina, Pennsylvania, and Colorado have broadened my game and taught me to catch trout in different types of waters.

 My Other Addiction – Carp

 It is becoming no secret that I

 have an obsession with love to fly fish for carp.
 The angling public is quickly catching on about how fun this species is to pursue with a fly rod!
 Fishing to carp with a fly is a new frontier for many fly anglers, especially those looking for a more challenging adversary.
 A guided carp fly fishing trip can help get you started in this niche!
-Check out their dedicated page right here.
+Check out our dedicated carp page right here.